jackmafoundation/jackmafoundation.github.io/_posts/2020-01-29-donation-100-million-covid-19.md

 tags: [COVID-19-Fund]
 ---

-> Our united will to fight against the epidemic situation of new coronary virus pneumonia is stronger than a fortress.
+> Our united will to fight against the epidemic situation of novel coronavirus pneumonia is stronger than a fortress.

 The epidemic of COVID-19 is touching people's hearts.
 In the afternoon, we announced that we would donate $14.28 million to support the research and development of the vaccine for COVID-19.